-This mill has a 12 inch saw blade purchased from Home Depot that cab do cross cuts, or it can do longitudinal rip cut.I am gonna be cutting the long direction on the word.
+This project goes over the build of a cheap homemade lumber mill using materials around your home.
+This mill has a 12-inch saw blade purchased from Home Depot that cab does cross cuts, or it can do longitudinal rip cuts.I am gonna be cutting the long direction on the word.

 Threaded holes are put along the pipe that connects the sliding pipes.2 cables are connected in opposite ways to a small spring pulley system that can help sliding pipes move vertically up and down when the top crank is rotated.

 STEP 4 : SECURING THE BLADE

 The Saw Blade is attached to a steel rod.
 The blade is attached to a washer on the other side to ensure it doesn’t fly off.

 The axle is passed through a square metal box which is bolted using a bearing on both sides.